wanderrful/membercount-munger/README.md

+I wanted a way to figure out when the best times to schedule group events for me and my friends, so I made a Worker Dyno hosted by Heroku that will record onto a database the steam group member count numbers every hour.
+After letting it run for about a month, I can analyze the data from the database to figure out the best times for us to get together and play!

+---

-Periodically scrapes the given Steamcommunity.com group page, read from the GROUP\_NAME environment variable, for the current numbers of online group members.
+More specifically, it periodically scrapes the given Steamcommunity.com group page, read from the GROUP\_NAME environment variable, for the current numbers of online group members.
 It then records the data, along with a timestamp, into a PostgreSQL database for later analysis!
 The frequency of scrapes is defined by the CHECK\_INTERVAL environment variable.

 This repo works in conjunction with my own personal Heroku app so that it runs persistently.